UP traces, isolates 569 Tablighi jamaat meet participants from state: Officials

-The Uttar Pradesh government has traced and quarantined 569 state residents, who had attended a religious congregation at Nazamuddin in New Delhi last month along with over 250 foreigners, many of them suspected coronavirus carriers.
-Besides the 569 state residents, 218 foreign nationals, who came to the state at different point of times on tourist visa, too have been traced and quarantined with their passports seized, said Additional Chief Secretary Home Awanish Awasthi on Wednesday.
+The Uttar Pradesh government has traced 569 state residents, who attended a religious congregation at Nizamuddin in New Delhi last month along with several foreigners -- many of them suspected coronavirus carriers -- and has isolated them.
+Besides the 569 state residents, 218 foreign nationals, who came to the state at different points of time on tourist visa, too have been traced and quarantined with their passports seized, said Additional Chief Secretary Home Awanish Awasthi on Wednesday.

-The meeting had been convened following reports that people from the state attended the religious event in Nizamuddin which has emerged as one of the biggest source of the spread of infection.
+The meeting had been convened following reports that people from the state attended the religious event in Nizamuddin which is feared to have emerged as one of the biggest source of the spread of infection.
 In the meeting, the chief minister directed officials to deal sternly with people violating lockdown and endangering the lives of innocent persons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)